 Here's an example of a survey on the Homepage

-- You will find your Learners' answers to self-detection forms in the Potential Leaders tab in your dashboard.
+- You will find your Learners' answers to self-detection forms in the Potential Champions tab in your dashboard.
 From there, you can quickly review their training project and assess whether it fits your training roadmap.

-- Reviewing your Leaders' content in a supportive way is key to avoiding frustration.
+- Reviewing your Champions' content in a supportive way is key to avoiding frustration.
 Make sure you watch their courses rapidly (in less than a week) so they truly feel like they improve over time